Introduction to Texas Chili

 Instructions

-Step 2: In a large pot, heat oil over medium-high heat.
-Sauté the chopped onions and minced garlic until they are soft and fragrant.
+Step 2: Heat oil in a big pot over medium-high heat.
+Cook the chopped onion and minced garlic until soft and smelling good.

-Step 3: Add the meat to the pot and brown on all sides, then incorporate the spices and cook for another minute to awaken their flavors.
+Step 3: Add meat to the pot and brown it on all sides.
+Then stir in the chili powder, cumin, and let it cook a minute more.

-Step 4: Add the diced tomatoes and chopped chili peppers to the mixture, stirring to combine.
-Pour in enough water or broth to cover the ingredients, then bring to a boil.
+Step 4: Mix in the tomatoes and chopped chilies.
+Pour in enough water or broth to cover everything, then bring it to a boil.

-Serving Suggestions: Texas Chili pairs beautifully with cornbread, steamed rice, or tortilla chips.
+Serving Suggestions: You can eat Texas Chili with cornbread, rice, or tortilla chips.

 Cooking Tips